AIerLab/Model-SL/README.md

-# Model-SL Project

-**Model-SL** (Split Learning) is a research and development project focusing on implementing **Split Learning with Encryption** to enhance data security while leveraging **user history** for improved model performance.
-The project aims to address privacy concerns in collaborative machine learning by securely partitioning the learning process across multiple entities.
+# Model-SL Project: Adaptive Split Learning with Localized Encryption and Decryption Models

+**Model-SL** is an innovative project that implements **Split Learning** with **adaptive encryption and decryption models**.
+These models are parameterized and run locally on user devices, leveraging **user history data** to train and fine-tune their parameters, enabling personalized and robust encryption-decryption mechanisms.
+This ensures data security and privacy while enhancing collaborative learning capabilities.

+**⚠️ Note: This project is under active construction.
+Expect frequent updates and experimental features.**

 ---

 ## Features

+- **Localized Encryption and Decryption Models**: Each user has locally parameterized encryption and decryption models, ensuring data never leaves their device unencrypted.
+- **User History-Driven Training**: User history data is securely used to train and adapt the encryption and decryption models for personalized performance.
-- **Split Learning**: Implements a partitioned neural network architecture where training is distributed between client and server without sharing raw data.
+- **Split Learning**: The neural network is partitioned between the user and server, minimizing the exposure of sensitive data.
-- **Encryption**: Adds robust encryption mechanisms to protect intermediate data exchanges.
-- **User History Integration**: Leverages historical user data securely to improve model predictions and personalization.
-- **Flexible Execution**: Supports both cloud-based and local execution.
+- **Privacy-Preserving Architecture**: The design ensures that raw user data remains secure and never directly shared with the server.
+- **Modular Design**: Future-ready for adding new features and extending encryption mechanisms.

 ---

 ## Installation

-To get started, clone this repository along with its submodules:
+To get started, clone the repository with submodules:

 ```bash
 git clone --recurse-submodules https://github.com/AIerLab/model-sl.git